josh1244/FrameworkApp/README.md

 - - [ ] Autobrightness
 - - [x] Patterns
 - [ ] LED and keyboard Scripts
-- [ ] Sleep Mode
+- [x] Sleep Mode
-- - [ ] Display current mode
+- - [x] Display current mode
-- - [ ] Toggle Mode
+- - [x] Toggle Mode
-- [ ] Show OS on display on image
+- [x] Show OS on display on image
 - - [ ] Brightness should change it
-- [ ] App is very slow now with image updating.
+- [x] App is very slow now with image updating.
 I need to redo the architecture, so there is a single update loop with variable update timer.
 It needs to be more modular and less spaghetti
+- [ ] Persist changes after reboot

 ## Requirements